natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/A-1H.md

 '''Pros:'''

-* Huge and varied payload options, including napalms and rockets
+* Huge and varied payload options, including napalms and rockets, as well as retarded bombs
 * Access to custom loadout options
 * Can mount up to 8 miniguns with plenty of ammunition, capable of destroying any planes with a short burst
 * Access to countermeasures, making it an ideal CAS in ground battles